skrj-gh/JossaAnalysisPortal/README.md

 The project aims to provide insights and predictions on seat allocations for various engineering institutions under the JOSAA framework.
 It involves:

-- **Phase 1**: Scraping and cleaning data using Beautiful Soup, NumPy, and Pandas.
+- **Phase 1**: Scraping and cleaning data using Beautiful Soup, NumPy, and Pandas.(The final scraping file is in the directory web_Scrapping_josaa)
 - **Phase 1½**: Conducting Exploratory Data Analysis (EDA) and creating visualizations.
 - **Phase 2**: Developing a backend with Django to process queries, manage the database, and display visualizations on a web page.